the-vtex-files/the-vtex-files.github.io/README.md

 throughout the game you will be challenged to build upon existing knowledge.
 Every slight modification provokes a surprising change of game, whether it be the realization of new ideas or playing across cultures, squads, lifestyles and disciplines.
 Its dynamics adapt to those of life, which is neither static nor deterministic, but a constant work-in-progress, where starting point or outcome are random.

 Hand the futile task of engineering a future over to the forces of desire, clone and get your licence to speed!
-The game doesn't directly pursue commercial interests, but wants to promote discussion and the free flow of information.
+The game does not directly pursue commercial interests, but wants to promote discussion and the free flow of information.\
 [Get in touch](mailto:ca_jaeger@protonmail.com) for any questions you might have, feedback is greatly appreciated.

 ![](images/the-vtex-files01.jpg)